 Since no one has ever said, “We’re absolutely okay with wasting our ad budget,” eliminating wasted impressions has become an even bigger focus for many advertisers.

-With real-time segments powered by BlueConic, you can ensure that you are only targeting people that fit your desired segment — even as individuals move in and out the segment.
+With real-time segments powered by BlueConic, you can ensure you only target people that fit your desired segment — even as individuals move in and out the segment.

 No matter how you define your segments in BlueConic, as soon as a person no longer fits into the criteria, she is removed and immediately pulled out of the corresponding segment.

 You can even create new look-alike audiences based on the descriptive and behavioral attributes of your most valuable customers.
 Or you can suppress recently-engaged individuals from being exposed to your acquisition campaign ads.